Saumya-Bhatt/Saumya-Bhatt/README.md

 ### Hi there, I'm Saumi - aka [Saumya](https://saumya-bhatt.github.io/) 👋

-Experienced software engineer with nearly three years of expertise in backend development.
-Proficient in constructing near real-time services utilizing Apache Kafka and event-driven microservices, as well as crafting data pipelines to support machine learning applications.
-Additionally, possess hands-on proficiency in frontend stack and web development.
+Experienced Software Engineer with over three years of specialized experience in backend development.
+Proficient in designing and implementing near-real-time systems leveraging Apache Kafka and event-driven microservices architectures.
+Demonstrated expertise in building data pipelines to support machine learning applications, with practical experience in MLOps and Machine Learning Engineering, including the development of scalable ML inference engines and the implementation of feature stores.

 ## I'm a Backend Developer.
 - 👯 Did my B'Tech from BITS Pilani, Goa Campus